Adrian-Muino/Software_Architecture_Fitness_WebApp/README.md

 ## Phase 1:

-Set-up of the environment.
+Set-up of the environment. \n
-Write the backend of our website (create our models & and controllers).
-Code four models (Food / Physical activity / Training program / User) with their respective controllers.
+Write the backend of our website (create our models & and controllers). \n Code four models (Food / Physical activity / Training program / User) with their respective controllers.
 Use NetBeans terminal to execute our app on premise.